Vendor: Vet med

 • Allergic reactions

-• In cats: panting, muscle tremors, abnormal posture (e.g., unable to rise)
+• In cats: panting, muscle tremors, abnormal posture (e.g., inability to rise)

-Note: Effects typically resolve within 24 hours, but may be prolonged in pets with liver or kidney disease.
+Effects usually resolve within 24 hours but may last longer in pets with liver or kidney disease.

-Metonin is highly protein-bound; caution should be exercised with other protein-bound drugs (e.g., anticonvulsants, behavioral medications).
+• Maropitant is highly protein-bound; caution when combined with other protein-bound drugs (e.g., anticonvulsants, behavioral medications).

-• Not evaluated in breeding animals, or in cases of gastrointestinal obstruction or toxin ingestion.
+• Not evaluated in breeding animals or in cases of GI obstruction or toxin ingestion.

-• Monitor closely when used with CYP enzyme inhibitors or other highly protein-bound medications.
+• Monitor closely when used with CYP inhibitors or other highly protein-bound drugs.

 • For Veterinary Use Only